omoniyidamilola/Adventure-Works-Project/README.md

 ## Data Transformation/Modelling

 After extracting Adventure Works dataset, I launched it into Power Bi and import each tables.
 After importing each tables, I loaded it into Power Query Editor and performed some cleaning on the dataset like renaming, replacing values, checking for duplicates and null values.
 I merged the sales tables for 2020, 2021 and 2022 and renamed it Sales data.
-After cleaning the data, I make sure the dataset is 100% valid then I close and apply.
+After cleaning the dataset, I make sure the dataset is 100% valid then I close and apply.
 Then proceeded to the Model view to ensure that the data was modelled properly.
 I create connection between the tables using many to one relationship.
 The schema for this project is a Snow-flake schema.

 ## Data Schema